letItCurl/vue-my-smoothies/README.md

 Second day on learning Vue.JS.
 First project, the goal is to learn vue in 48h.

+***At the end of each read me there is the link of the next project.***

 Two more projects to go!

 # <a class='text-center' href="https://vue-my-smoothies.firebaseapp.com/#/">Or click here to try it in your browser!</a>

 > Db and hosting in firebase.

+# What this application needs ?
+There is no user managment, anyone can CRUD the recepies.
+Let's see how to log user in the next project ;)

+# What's next ?
+Let's see how to manage routes to protect pages and redirect user programaticly
+<a href="https://github.com/letItCurl/power-chat-vue/">See my next project !</a>